monkey-w1n5t0n/www.eli/_posts/2024-06-14-brighton-launch.md

 ---
-title: "Launch Event at The Lighthouse, Brighton, 30th June"
+title: "Emute Lab Instruments invites you to livecoding workshops and demos of our new uSEQ module, at The Lighthouse, Brighton, 30th June"
 date: 2024-06-14T03:03:03-08:08
 categories:
   - blog